 Trace Requirements about a UE may be configured in subscription data of the UE and delivered together with other subscription data by the UDM towards the AMF, the SMF and/or the SMSF.

-Signalling Based Activation/Deactivation of Tracing is limited to PLMNs of a single operator.

-NOTE 2: Trace Requirements are not delivered between V-SMF and H-SMF or not provided by the UDM to an AMF / SMF / SMSF of a non-equivalent (H)PLMN.

-NOTE 3: Signalling Based Activation/Deactivation of tracing for in-bound roamers is not defined in this version of the specification.

 The AMF propagates Trace Requirements about a UE received from the UDM to network entities not retrieving subscription information from UDM, i.e. to the 5G-AN, to the AUSF and to the PCF.
 The AMF also propagates Trace Requirements to the SMF and to the SMSF.
+If the I-SMF or V-SMF is needed for the PDU session, the AMF propagates Trace Requirements to the I-SMF or V-SMF.
+And I-SMF or V-SMF also propagates Trace Requirements received from the AMF to the I-UPF or V-UPF (over N4).

 Trace Requirements about a UE may be sent by the AMF to the 5G-AN as part of: